CaliStyle/trailpack-proxy-router/README.md

 #### Render
 ##### RouteRenderService.render()
-Renders a markdown document using remarkable and all the plugins configured
+Renders a markdown document using Markdown-it and all the plugins configured

 @returns
 ```js
 {